 Genevieve S. Cavanaugh has been working with the Southwest Symphony since fall of 2006.
 She is also a freelance photographer and writer for various businesses, government agencies and publications including New Mexico Magazine and Guestlife New Mexico.
 She received her Bachelor of Arts Degree in Journalism from NMSU in 1990 and is married with two children.
 She is an ex-officio member of the Symphony’s Board of Directors.
-She is an active member at Crosswinds Community Church, a past president of the Hobbs Literary Club, and is a board member of the Hobbs Rotary Club.
+She is an active member at Crosswinds Community Church, a Past President of the Hobbs Literary Club, and is a board member and Public Relations Chair of the Hobbs Rotary Club.

 Cindy Walker has been the Orchestra Manager since 1995.
 She has a B.M. in Piano Performance and a M.M. in Music Theory & Composition from Texas Tech University and an Associate degree in Mortuary Science from Amarillo College.
 Ms. Walker is the manager at Griffin Funeral Home and is organist at First United Methodist Church.
 She is an ex-officio member of the Symphony’s Board of Directors.